Essential Facts and Figures

 U.S. News & World ReportExplore our world-class vet med programs.

 - Recent freshman classes boast highest high-school GPAs and SAT scores in university history

 - 100+ students were national scholars and fellows over the past five years

-- Three Goldwater scholars, one Udall scholar, 17 NSF research fellowships and four Fulbright scholarships in the 2013-2014 academic year
+- Two Goldwater scholars, six Fulbright scholarships and nine NSF research fellowships in the 2014-2015 academic year

 - NC State graduates rank among top 20 most desirable by job recruiters (Wall Street Journal)